OnlyShoky/Detectron2-STAC-SODA10m/README.md

 ![STAC-Detectron2-Demo](demo.gif)

-_The GIF is a composite of two images that demonstrate the before-and-after effect of applying the STAC algorithm to satellite imagery._
+_The GIF is a composite of two images that demonstrate the before-and-after effect of applying Faster RCNN._

 ## Getting Started